Custom Fields Overview

 NOTE: If you have required fields under multiple tabs, keep in mind that the rules of the fields being required still apply before you can Save.

-Simply adds display only text in the form of the caption and text.
+Simply adds the display-only text in the form of the caption and text.

 This is similar to the drop-down menu, but you can have the user pick and choose options from the list.